Myrmex/overview/cadmus/dev/concepts/lookup.md

 - the specified part's type ID.
 - the optionally specified part's role ID.
 - the specified data pin's name.
-- the data pin's value starting with the input filter.
+- the data pin's value including the input filter.

 This way, if a user types `pa` in a lookup control, and there is a data pin for that part type and pin name whose value starts with `pa` (like `Palermo`), it will be included in the results (up to a specified limit).
-The user will thus see a list of values starting with `pa`, and eventually pick the desired one from it.
+The user will thus see a list of values including `pa`, and eventually pick the desired one from it.

 For an implementation of this lookup mechanism in the frontend you can see the `LookupPinComponent`, having these input properties: